 If you want to be in complete control over every dime in your budget, then you need the zero-based budgeting method.
 The concept behind the zero-based budget is that any dollar not tracked will be spent mostly on something not worthwhile.

 A zero-based budget helps you ensure that every dollar has work to do.
-If you make $5,000, for example, and your budget is worth $4,600, then your budget is not complete.
+If you make $5,000, for example, and your budget is has spent $4,600 on paper, then your budget is not complete.
 You have to assign the remaining $400 a job.

 You’ll need to create additional budget categories and assign values until the difference between your income, and the total assigned values is zero.
 Creating a zero-based budget can be time-consuming.
 You need to take your time evaluating the various expenses in your budget to ensure your spending reflects your financial goals.

 Whichever method you choose, you should aim for always sticking to your budget.
 In that way, you increase the chances of reaching your financial goals.
-You can break your budget once in a while but make sure you don’t take too long to get back on track.
+If break your budget once in a while, make sure you don’t take too long to get back on track.